METS-Programme/ugandaemr-usermanual/patient_registration.md

 **For 2.1.0 and above**

-1. Dowload a script from [https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/clear\_edit\_error.sql/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/clear_edit_error.sql/download)
+1. Download a script from [https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/clear\_edit\_error.sql/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/clear_edit_error.sql/download)
 2. Go to start menu and search for Execute Mysql Script and click on it.
 This will pop up a dialog window
 3. Click install.
 This will prompt you to select a file.
 4. Select the Download file and click okay.